Tips on how to keep your pet healthy and happy during the Summer Months

 The temperature inside a car can quickly increase, and dogs have limited cooling mechanisms hence they can quickly overheat and get a heat stroke.

-Emergency action to take if you suspect an animal is overheating.
+Emergency action to take if you suspect your pet is overheating

 If you encounter any of the signs listed above, you must act quickly to help your pet.